turingschool/front-end-curriculum/projects/module-1/self-care-center.md

 - Gain experience building an application that utilizes HTML, CSS and JavaScript
 - Write HTML and CSS to match a provided comp
 - Understand how to listen to and respond to user events
+- Individualize your programming skill set

+## Expectations
+- In order to get a good read on your progress during this inning, we'd like to see you complete the MVP (iteration 2) and at least one CYOA feature.
+If you'd like to complete more CYOA features after that, please do!
+- As for feedback: No news is good news.
+If we have concerns, we'll let you know so that you can make adjustments before your next project

 ## Setup